HoGoodDev/mushroom-run/README.md

 # Mushroom Run (/≧▽≦)/🍄

-A cute mushroom runner game where you dodge rocks and logs by jumping through forest
+A cute mushroom runner game where you dodge rocks and logs by jumping through a forest

 ![screenshot](assets/screenshot.png)